Shorelines

 - Uplands.
 Those shorelands extending two hundred feet landward from the ordinary high water mark of the jurisdictional areas identified in subsections A and B of this section.

-- As allowed by RCW opens in a new window90.58.030(2)(f)(ii) and WAC opens in a new window173-26-221(2)(a), the city has chosen to not expand its shoreline jurisdiction to include critical area buffers that are located outside of the shoreline jurisdiction.
-These areas will continue to be regulated by Chapter 16.20, Critical Areas.
+- As allowed by RCW 90.58.030(2)(f)(ii) and WAC 173-26-221(2)(a), the city has chosen to not expand its shoreline jurisdiction to include critical area buffers that are located outside of the shoreline jurisdiction.
+These areas will continue to be regulated by Chapter 16.20.

 All land use activities within the shoreline jurisdiction must meet the goals, policies, and regulations in the SMP regardless of the type of shoreline permit required.
 This includes over-water structures, new buildings and structures, and land development activities such as clearing, grading, or filling.

-- opens in a new windowYour Marine Waterfrontopens PDF file : A guide to protecting your property while promoting healthy shorelines
+- Your Marine Waterfront: A guide to protecting your property while promoting healthy shorelines

 - opens in a new windowShore Friendly is a public information website for waterfront homeowners who care about the health of Puget Sound.
 It is funded through the National Estuary Program by the Washington Departments of Fish and Wildlife and Natural Resources.